paustian/BookModule/README.md

 this module and at some point I really need to write some documentation for it.

 ##Version 5.0
 This version is compatible with Zikula 3.0.0 and greater.
-It is currently a work in progress, but I hope to have it functional soon
+It is now in RC1 state and should work in production sites.
+More testing is needed, but let me know if you have an issues by posting issues at [github](https://github.com/paustian/BookModule/issues)

-Version 3.0
+##Version 3.0
 Fixed modurl calls
 Fixed PnRedirect calls
 Fixed LogUtil calls